 Immediately after the New York Knicks drafted the “Real-Life Wacky Waving Inflatable Arm-Flailing Tube Man” Kristaps Porzingis, the Orlando Magic picked “Super” Mario Hezonja.
 Not only is it less of a mouthful to say his nickname, Hezonja has shown out as a possibly dominating force at the NBA’s Summer League while Porzingis has played OK, I guess (or a little better than anticipated) in Las Vegas.
 I can’t help but wonder, did the Knicks draft the wrong international prospect?
-Let’s take a look at how both rookies shined this summer:

 As seen in the clips above, Hezonja has big-play ability and is absolutely fearless.
 The G/F can play above the rim and is absolutely deadly from the perimeter.
 He’s like a more athletic, better shooting Danilo Gallinari with more swag and confidence.
 Hezonja has shown flashes of brilliance and has what it takes to be a star in this league.